 Mount Kilimanjaro is made up of three dormant volcanoes, with ‘Uhuru Peak’ being the highest point on the African continent at about 5,890 meters high.
 Kilimanjaro is an extinct volcano.
 It is very difficult to climb the peak and only brave and experienced climbers can conquer it.

 Ijen in The East Java in Indonesia

 Kawah Ijen, which in Javanese means “green crater”, is one of the major centers for the extraction of Indonesian sulfur.
 The turquoise lake near its crater is an acidic lake where the fumes emitting from it are deadly to people who want to get close to the lake.

-Irazú Volcano, Costa Rica
+Irazú Volcano in Cartago City of Costa Rica

 Irazú Volcano is more than 3500 meters high.
 People who climb the peak of Irazú Volcano can admire the view of its clear green acid lake from above.

 Maelifell close to Mýrdalsjökull Glacier Park in Iceland